-The Veteran's surviving spouse, the appellant, was denied recognition as his legal spouse for VA benefits due to a formal divorce in 1994.
-The Board found that there was no valid common-law marriage between the appellant and the Veteran following their divorce.
+The Veteran's surviving spouse, the appellant, was denied recognition as his legal spouse for VA benefits due to a formal divorce in 1994 and no valid common-law marriage being established by Georgia state law.

 - Claimed conditions